Skin wrinkles and blemishes

 Certain copper-containing compounds may protect skin.
 This is because copper is an antioxidant.
 Copper peptides may also help repair skin because it helps the skin grow collagen and elastin.
 Copper is harmful when there is too much in the body.
 Follow instructions on the package when using these products.
 Check with your dermatologist if you are not sure which product is right for you.

-Many other peptides are found in over-the counter skin preparation.
+Many other peptides are found in over-the-counter skin preparation.
 Their suggested mechanism of help is in the production of proteins in the skin that reverse or repair damage.

 Epidermal growth factor (EGF)

 This is a type of protein (or polypeptide).
 It is being looked at for its role in improving the appearance of aging and wrinkled skin.
 EGF is found in several "cosmeceuticals," substances that are thought to provide both cosmetic and therapeutic benefits.
-When using fluorouracil, your skin will get very red and inflamed and will be more sensitive to the sun.

 Herbs and Supplements